'A Tale of Two Cities'

 Yorkshire is England's largest county - 'God's own county' as the locals love to call it - and thus a stay in York offers the opportunity for visitors to discover many rural locations as well as enjoy the sights and sounds of the city.
 A trip to the Yorkshire coast is within the scope of a day trip when staying in York.

-The city centre is virtually traffic-free and pedestrian friendly; dominated by the York Minister and the amazingly intact city walls, there is much to fill your day.
+The city centre is virtually traffic-free and pedestrian-friendly; dominated by the York Minster and the amazingly intact city walls, there is much to fill your day.
+In spring the daffodils along the banks beneath the walls are a delight to the eye.
 The river Ouse adds to the attractions especially during the summer months when river cruises are available.
 A wealth of retail outlets too including the designer outlet near Fulford, offers the best possible experience for tourists and locals alike.

 Summer evenings in York can be spent by taking a ghost hunt around the centre to discover more of the city's unique history.
 Learn about the famous and somewhat notorious people who contributed to York's rich history by visiting the Yorkshire Dungeon.
 Here the whole family will see history come to life and hear tales of Guy Fawkes, Dick Turpin and other historical figures. who had a unique connection with the city.